 Without that safe culture, people are forced to spend too much time and energy protecting themselves from each other.

-This means that happy, inspired and fulfilled employees are the exception rather than the rule (66% of UK employees are not happy with their jobs).
+This means that happy inspired and fulfilled employees are the exceptions rather than the rule (66% of UK employees are not happy with their jobs).

 Intimidation, humiliation, isolation, feeling dumb, useless are all stresses we try to avoid inside the organisation.

-If we sense danger, our defences go up.
+If we sense danger, our defenses go up.
 If we feel safe, we relax and are more open to trust and cooperate.